Tuesday, July 10, 1984

 Remember that geology lesson of climbing up to the Grand Canyon?
 It worked in our favor this morning.
-We zipped along mostly downhill for 28 miles to Valle by 11 a.m.
-Passing the Flintstone Village amusement park there (with a huge sign of Fred Flintstone) we followed a hillier and more winding road to Flagstaff.
+We zipped along mostly downhill for 28 miles to Valle by 11 a.m., passing the Flintstone Village amusement park there (it closed in 2019).
+We followed a hillier and more winding road to Flagstaff.
 We had descended into arid desert, but now we were climbing back into wetter and more forested mountain country.
 Strangely, I find climbing out of the arid flatlands more refreshing; I never thought I could enjoy cycling uphill.

 The sky clouded over, the wind picked up, and a hailstorm blew in, our first of the trip.
 At first we thought of riding through it, but as the stones started pelting down harder we cowered in refuge at edge of the Ponderosa forest.
 It suddenly was as cold as any time of the trip.

-The storm blew over, and we pedaled toward Humphrey’s Peak.
+The storm blew over, and we pedaled toward San Francisco Mountain.
 We eventually reached Flagstaff, where we checked out the western-style downtown before opting for a cheap motel out on the commercial edge.

 Headline: July 10, 1984 —

 People in the western US are less likely to die of heart disease

 than those who live in the East, according to a newly released study.